 Managing Multiple Actors

 Managing one actor is easy.
 Managing 10 is a chore.
 Managing 50 or more without a system is impossible.
 As your actor portfolio grows, every manual process becomes a bottleneck: checking health, deploying updates, adjusting pricing, fixing maintenance warnings.
 This guide covers the strategies, tools, and automation patterns that developers with large portfolios use to stay on top of everything.
-These techniques come from managing a fleet of 250+ actors and 80+ MCP servers in production.
+These techniques come from managing a large Apify portfolio in production.

 The three phases of portfolio growth